danxmack/sawtooth-core-1/README.md

 ***

-Trying to get this fix to test without a sign off hook.
+Trying to get this fix to test with a sign off hook.

 ***